Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 ![plaintext](https://github.com/user-attachments/assets/3e5d2040-7ced-4214-88fd-daaddf9500a5)

-With all that being said, you'll probably see that this code example is only meant and good enough for experimental use.
+With all that being said, you'll probably see that the given code example is only meant and good enough for experimental use.

 ## Hardware